Polite Society Polite Society

 Sézane is a prestigious French clothing brand with flagship stores in Paris and London.
 Recently they have expanded into the US market with temporary stores opening in Boston, Los Angeles and San Francisco.

 When they approached us about their upcoming Seattle store (open at University Village until January 2024!), we were excited for the opportunity to execute some creative activations for them to raise awareness.
-We started with a citywide wild posting campaign featuring bold poster designs highlighting the new store and the fashion line.
+We started with a citywide wild postering campaign featuring bold poster designs highlighting the new store and the fashion line.
 Their plan was to ride the initial hype of the store opening for a few weeks and then conduct some strategic activations around the city to maintain interest in the store following the rush.

 wild posting posters in Seattle